node-xyz/node-xyz.github.io/_pages/getting.started.md

 As you see, the actual identifier of the service is actually: **[IP]:[PORT]:/[PATH]**.

 As a naive example, let's assume that our math service is super accurate and can add floating point numbers up to thousands of decimal points.
-But we don't want to waste resource on simple integer arithamtic.
-Hence, we will devide our services into to section:
+But we don't want to waste resource on simple integer calculations.
+Hence, we will divide our services into to section:

 ```
 decimal/add